-The OECD, based in Paris, was established in 1961.
-Australia has been an active member since 1971.
+The Organisation for Economic Co-Operation and Development (OECD), based in Paris, was established in 1961 to provide a forum in which governments could work together to share experiences and seek solutions on common problems.
+Australia has been an active member of the OECD since 1971.
 The Organisation provides independent and evidence-based analysis to help improve the economic and social well-being of citizens in its member countries and globally.
 The OECD does not have executive or financial powers; it relies on persuasion and consensus, and derives its relevance to member countries from its high quality analysis.

 OECD member countries

 Australia joined the OECD in 1971, although initial links were established through membership of the OECD’s Development Assistance Committee (DAC) in 1966.
 Australia decided to become a full member because we recognised the importance of exchanging views and exerting influence in an organisation which had established itself as the paramount western, economic consultative forum.
 Australia maintains a permanent delegation to the OECD, which includes officials from the Department of Foreign Affairs and Trade, Treasury, Department of Agriculture and Water Resources, Department of Employment, Department of Education and Training, Australian Taxation Office, Department of Industry, Innovation and Science (based in Brussels) and Department of Health (based in Geneva).

 Today, Australia continues to place high value on the OECD’s evidence-based cross-country economic and social policy analysis and advice.
 The Organisation is an important source of detailed analysis on a wide range of issues of interest to Australia, including trade, investment, agriculture, food security, energy, the environment,climate change, and development cooperation.
 The Organisation’s focus on innovation, productivity and competitiveness for inclusive growth, and efforts to improve the enabling environment for trade and investment, align well with Australia’s own priorities.